potassco/clorm/docs/clorm/predicate.rst

 performs the desired conversion, in this case producing a ``datetime.date`` object.

-Importantly, by using the sub-classed ``DateField`` the conversion functions are all captured within the one class definition and interacting with the objects can be done in a more natural manner.
+With the newly defined ``DateField`` the conversion functions are all captured within the one class definition and interacting with the objects can be done in a more natural manner.

 .. code-block:: python